jaysian7/Data-Structures-Algorithms/README.txt

 All of my tests are ran using jest watch on the test files provided, or node-inspect, but can also be ran in any JS playground.

 Big thank you to Stephen Grider from Udemy for providing this awesome crash course.
 I hope that these solutions will help some of you who are looking to learn or brush up on your Data Structure and Algorithms skills.
-Although a lot of these solutions are provided during the course, I have added my own comments to show my thinking while I was working out these problems, and even provided some extra solutions just to test myself and find different ways to solving each problem.